sofronie/tests-vmcai-2024/README.md

 Tests: Automated Verification of the Correctness of a Subgraph Construction Algorithm
 ======================================================================================

-We present the details of the tests we made:
+We present the details of the tests we made.
+The tests are in the directory

 Subdirectory Axioms: Files for the axiom system
 ------------------------------------------------